Kenya is widely known for producing some of the world’s finest coffee, not just because of the country’s climatic conditions or the high altitude.

 Kenya green coffee beans

 Kenyan coffee is well-graded after harvesting to form some of the world’s finest gourmet coffees.
-Coffee beans are sorted and separated according to their size, color, and density.
-An assumption that bigger coffee beans are of high quality because they have more oils for great tastes and aroma is used.
-The largest and best coffee beans are graded Kenya AA.
+Coffee beans are sorted and separated according to size, color, and density.
+It is used to assume that bigger coffee beans are of high quality because they have more oils for great taste and aroma.
+Therefore, the largest and best coffee beans are graded Kenya AA.

 Coffee testers use different criteria for determining the best bean qualities.
-The quality is determined on the roasted, ground, and brewed Kenyan coffee.
-Sorting is done by size, and the best qualities have a diameter of one-fourth inch.
+The roasted, ground and brewed Kenyan coffee determines the quality.
+Sorting is done by size, and the best qualities have a one-fourth-inch diameter.
 The smaller sizes are graded as Kenyan AB.

 The current state of the Kenyan coffee industry

-The cooperative system of production, processing, milling, and marketing has made the coffee industry in Kenya as one of the most advanced.
-The use of advanced research facilities and an open auction export have contributed to its success.
+The joint production, processing, milling, and marketing system has made the coffee industry in Kenya one of the most advanced.
+In addition, advanced research facilities and an open auction export have contributed to its success.